Tufuwu/test3/README.md

 - [`django-admin-interface`](https://github.com/fabiocaccamo/django-admin-interface) - the default admin interface made customizable by the admin itself. popup windows replaced by modals. 🧙 ⚡

-- [`django-extra-settings`](https://github.com/fabiocaccamo/django-extra-settings) - config and manage typed extra settings using just the django admin. ⚙️
+- [`django-colorfield`](https://github.com/fabiocaccamo/django-colorfield) - simple color field for models with a nice color-picker in the admin. 🎨

 - [`django-maintenance-mode`](https://github.com/fabiocaccamo/django-maintenance-mode) - shows a 503 error page when maintenance-mode is on. 🚧 🛠️